vxrbjnmgtqpz/v0EtNXHdB94LSfy3xmP5ZrAjxF7WgQKcv1uYnVqpoUJeR36lGzCAMb2DshkTiwO8n/README.md

 ## The JAMNet Vision: Beyond Current Technology

 JAMNet represents a paradigm shift in multimedia networking, proving that JSON can achieve performance previously thought impossible.
-By approaching the physical limits of network latency, we've created the foundation for truly distributed multimedia computing.
+By approaching the physical limits of network latency and leveraging GPU-native processing for structured data (inspired by distributed computing architectures like Ethereum's parallel processing model), we've created the foundation for truly distributed multimedia computing.

 **This is not just an optimization.
 This is the reinvention of how multimedia flows across networks.**

+The GPU-native approach treats multimedia streaming as a **structured data processing problem** rather than a traditional audio/video transport challenge.
+Just as Ethereum demonstrated that complex state transitions could be processed in parallel across distributed nodes, JAMNet proves that JSONL multimedia streams can be parsed, predicted, and rendered simultaneously on GPU hardware for unprecedented performance gains.

 ## Contributing